Kiuwan logo

 Key Components of an SBOM

-Similar to the bill of materials (BOM) used in manufacturing and engineering or nutrition labels on food packaging, a software bill of materials typically needs to provide vital information about their components.
+Similar to the bill of materials (BOM) used in manufacturing and engineering or nutrition labels on food packaging, a software bill of materials typically needs to provide vital information about its components.
 The National Telecommunications and Information Administration (NTIA) reports outline all the information your organization needs to include, such as:

 • Component name: One of the most basic aspects of using an SBOM for security is listing the name of each component your software uses.